justincasher/justincasher.github.io/pages/Gauss-Legendre.md

 Then $$ F(k) $$ and $$ E(k) $$ are called *complete elliptic integrals of the first and second kinds*, respectively, with *symmetric forms* $$ F_S(a, b) $$ and $$ E_S(a, b) $$.
 We refer to $$ k $$ as the modulus of our integral.

-From here on we will assume that by elliptic integral we mean a complete elliptic integral of the first or second kind.
+&emsp; From here on we will assume that by elliptic integral we mean a complete elliptic integral of the first or second kind.
 We see that the ordinary and symmetric forms of elliptic integrals are related by the following proposition.

 **Proposition** Let $$ k^2 = 1 - b^2/a^2 $$.
 Then